Course overview

 Is there anything else that is required?

-When you apply you should also include a Clinical Workplace Agreement (completed by the work-place supervisor/mentor), just to make sure you can meet all the clinical requirements of the course.
-A limited number of placements are available at the School of Radiology should you be interested; assigned and reviewed by the Course Leader.
+When you apply you should also include a Clinical Workplace Agreement (completed by the workplace supervisor/mentor, if they require this as a word.doc please ask them to email admissions@aecc.ac.uk), just to make sure you can meet all the clinical requirements of the course.
+A limited number of placements are available at the School of Radiology should you be interested; please contact admissions for further details and this will be reviewed by the Course Team.
 Please note that this is charged at an additional cost to the course fee.
 Speak with our School of Radiology team for prices, dates, and further details.

 If you’re not sure about anything listed here, talk to our Admissions team on the form below or call us on 01202 436200 and we’ll be happy to answer any questions you have.